shubhamkhan/Chat-Bot/README.md

 npm start
 ```

-**Note** :- You need to have node.js installed on your local machine to run this app locally.
+**Note**:- You need to have Node.js installed on your local machine to run this app locally.

 # Screenshot
 * Desktop View 1